#1 Public University in N.Y.

 Each of Binghamton’s six living-and-learning residential communities has its own personality, traditions, dining center, recreational and study areas.
 Collegiate professors and resident assistants (RAs) offer programs and classes to foster academic and personal growth.

-Ninety-two percent of first-year students return sophomore year -- well above the national average of 73%; and 71% graduate in four years (national average is 39%).
+Ninety-two percent of first-year students return sophomore year -- well above the national average for pubics of 62%; and 74% graduate in four years (national average is 39%).

-Binghamton is made up five undergraduate schools: business, community and public affairs, engineering and computer science, liberal arts and nursing.
-There are several exclusive honors programs and 50+ accelerated/4+1/fast-track degree programs — complete a bachelor’s and master’s degree in five rather than six years, saving time and tuition.
+Binghamton is made up five undergraduate schools: business, community and public affairs, engineering and computer science, liberal arts and sciences and nursing.
+There are several exclusive honors programs and 50+ accelerated and fast-track degree programs — complete a bachelor’s and master’s degree in five rather than six years, saving time and tuition.
 First-year pre-pharmacy applicants may also be admitted for a guaranteed a seat in our Doctor of Pharmacy (PharmD) program through the Pharmacy Early Acceptance Program (PEAP).

 Binghamton offers honors in practically every major, and our most selective students are eligible for special academic opportunities.

 - The Binghamton University Scholars Program provides students with opportunities to be mentored by top-level administrators and faculty, showcase their work locally and nationally, and earn “Presidents Honors” or “All University Honors” recognition upon graduation.